 Enrolled international students and doctoral candidates with not recognized vaccination are still entitled to the free citizenship test and therefore not included in this option.
 PhD students can also contact the Graduate Centre if they have any queries regarding testing opportunities (email@example.com).

 If you are not vaccinated, you still have the option to be tested at various institutions for a fee.
 To find the nearest testing facility, use the following link https://www.muenster.de/corona_testungen.html, where testing centres, pharmacies, and doctors' offices offering this service are listed.
 Currently the cost of these tests with an official certification via email is between 10, 00 and 15, 00 Euros.
 Self-tests can also be bought in drugstores and discounters for a moderate price or ordered on-line.

 Which options do international scientists have for vaccinating against the Corona virus?

-The priority list of different categories of age and medical condition for vaccination has been abolished in Germany since 7 June.
-Therefore, every person with a stable residence in Germany has the right to be vaccinated in a doctor’s study or vaccination centre.
+At present, every person with a stable residence in Germany has the right to be vaccinated in a doctor’s study.
 Therefore, also international researchers from WWU can access vaccination, independently whether they are employed or holding a scholarship.

 - Go to this link on the website of the Kassenärztliche Vereinigung Westfalen-Lippe https://www.kvwl.de/earzt/.